Data science in health competition

 Participants are expected to attend a series of webinars in the first half of June 2021.
 These webinars are designed to level the playing field and provide “breadcrumbs” to help you find your way more efficiently around the key domains of the competition: virtual reality, signal processing, anxiety disorders, study design, model simulations and statistical analysis.
 After the webinar series, there will be designated weekly time allocations for participants to bounce off ideas with mentors.
 In addition to the webinars and optional weekly mentorship sessions, participants should be prepared to spend approximately 8 hours a week on the competition.

 The study protocol, outlining the design of the study, must be submitted as a short report along with any code files and output of statistical analyses.
 Shortlisted pairs will be invited to present their study design, model and analysis results and engage in a question-and-answer session.
 Relevance of the solution (i.e. sticking to the brief), scientific soundness, feasibility of the study design, and originality will be considered during scoring by a selected panel of academic and industry experts.

-Entries close on 14 May 2021, and participants will be informed by 28 May 2021 to know if they were successful.
-The webinar series will take place in the first half of June.
-The competition officially commences from 14 June and ends on 30 September 2021.
+Entries closed on 14 May 2021, after we received more than 120 applications.
+Participants have been informed whether they were successful.
+The competition and webinar series officially kick off on 14 June and the competition ends on 30 September 2021.
 Shortlisted participants will be invited to present their study design and analysis plan by 15 October, and the competition’s winners will be announced on 31 October.
 The winning team will be given an opportunity to be interviewed at Wimmy, and at least one and potentially both teammates will be offered a position as a data scientist at Wimmy.
 The position(s) will commence in January 2022.